-When it comes to cyber security threats, everyone is at risk - regardless of the size or industry of the business.
-We see this as the cannabis industry was hit hard last week when a software vulnerability, which revealed data from at least 30,000 people from multiple dispensaries across the U.S., was exposed.
+When it comes to cybersecurity threats, everyone is at risk - regardless of the size or industry of the business.
+Last week, the cannabis industry experienced a major setback when a software vulnerability revealed the personal information of at least 30,000 people from various marijuana dispensaries across the U.S. had been exposed.

-Although it remains unclear by whom the data was accessed by, this incident highlights the particular risk that businesses in the cannabis industry face: legal requirements to collect detailed personal records from clients and a fluid regulatory landscape.
-This incident also highlights that a proactive cyber security plan can help shift legal risk, and likewise well-drafted liability protections if a data breach does happen.
+This recent data breach incident serves as a stark reminder of the unique risks that businesses in the cannabis industry face.
+Although it remains unclear who accessed the data, this incident highlights the particular risk that businesses in the cannabis industry face: legal requirements to collect detailed personal records from clients and a fluid regulatory landscape.
+This cannabis data breach incident also highlights that a proactive cybersecurity plan can help shift legal risk, and likewise, the importance of well-drafted liability protections if a data breach does happen.

 What is Cyber Liability Insurance?

-Similar to other types of liability insurance, cyber liability policies protect businesses in the case of a data breach, ransomware attack, or other cyber security failure.
-These types of policies cover expenses or losses incurred when a network or database has been hacked, ransomed, or otherwise compromised.
+Cyber liability policies protect businesses from a variety of cybersecurity failures, such as data breaches and ransomware attacks.
+This is similar to other types of liability insurance.
+Cyber liability policies cover expenses or losses incurred when a computer network or database has been hacked, ransomed, or otherwise compromised.
 Coverage typically includes:

 One thing is for certain: data is becoming increasingly valuable.
-Team Octillo understands the importance steps businesses should implement to protect this valuable data.
+At Octillo, our incident response attorneys understand the important steps cannabis dispensaries, cannabis software providers, and other businesses should take to protect valuable data.
 If the worst happens, it is critical to have the right liability coverage to minimize losses and disruption.
-Our team can help assess liability coverage, using their expertise to help map out a nuanced cyber liability insurance plan for any business in the cannabis industry.
+Our team can help assess liability coverage, using their expertise to help map out a nuanced cyber liability insurance plan for any cannabis business in the plant medicine industry.

 *Attorney Advertising.
 Prior results do not guarantee future outcomes.